 - Use colorspace RGB (Google Music requirement, they don’t support CMYK).

-2. Consider your brand, message, and your audience when creating a logo
+2. Consider your brand, message, and your audience when creating a podcast logo

 Create something that will last and can be usable in your other promotion efforts – as an avatar for your other social media accounts you will choose to support your podcast’s promotion.